 On a plane last week from Philadelphia to Indianapolis, I sat next to a young man who will graduate from Purdue this spring with a degree in hotel management.
 He admitted to me that he never reads anymore.
 He doesn’t have time to read because he is checking his phone, texting his friends and updating his Facebook page.
 When I talked to him about the work I do, what I learn from books, he was very disturbed about what he might be missing but confessed he did not think he had the discipline to spend less time with his phone.

 Many of the college students I meet are followed through their college years by the rumbling dark cloud of approaching debt payment.
 They talk to me about how this feels like social engineering.
-An art student tells me she changed her major to graphic design because she has a much better chance of getting at a design or advertising firm that will pay her debt than making it as an artist.
+An art student tells me she changed her major to graphic design because she has a much better chance of getting work at a design or advertising firm that will pay her debt – a better prospect than trying to make it as an artist.
 She is typical.
 A student wanting to do social justice law tells me he is hoping to be hired by a corporate firm.
-One after another students tell me that they have to choose professions that will pay the interest on their loans.
-They can't possibly go into some of the more idealistic professions they know are better for society.
+One after another, students tell me that they have to choose professions that will pay the interest on their loans.
+They can’t possibly go into some of the more idealistic professions they know are better for society.

 I do.
 Why don’t students form a non-profit co-op where students loan tuition money to other students.
 Get the banks out of it.
 These revolving funds could be specific to individual colleges, regional or national.
 Many of the existing loans are designed to hook kids into a debt culture they may not be able to escape from.
 Once hooked, they are not likely to become the visionary critical thinkers we need to solve our massive social, economic and environmental problems.
 Let’s help young people manage their education loans for their own welfare.
 Students benefiting students.

-Most rich countries in the world do not burden students with the kind of debt the US does.
-US taxpayer money that could go to subsidize education supports our military empire.
+Most rich countries in the world do not burden students with the kind of debt the U.S. does.
+U.S. taxpayer money that could go to subsidize education supports our military empire.
 As harmful and unjust as this situation is, it is not likely to change soon.
 But the system by which students finance an education can change immediately.
 They need to take control of it.
-I'm not an economist, but it seems clear to me that the models now existing of worker owned businesses, credit unions an co-ops maintained to enhance community, general health, and the environment rather than extract wealth for building inequality, provide the obvious models for student run loan programs.
+I’m not an economist, but it seems clear to me that the existing models of worker-owned businesses, credit unions and co-ops maintained to enhance community, general health, and the environment – rather than extract wealth for building inequality – provide the obvious models for student-run loan programs.

 The educational reward of college should be the freedom for young people to become of real service to community and to the future, not the freedom to become a slave to a debt economy that values only how hard they can work to pay their debt.
 The reward of a college education should be a better world for all of us.